List of Playboy Playmates of 1975: October

 Jill De Vries (born July 20, 1953) is an American model.
 She was Playboy magazine's Playmate of the Month for the October 1975 issue.
 Her centerfold was photographed by Dwight Hooker.
 De Vries's was the first Playboy gatefold to be signed by the model.
 De Vries was studying to be a teacher at the time of her pictorial.
 She appeared briefly as a call girl in the 1983 comedy Risky Business.
 She was also the cover model for the Christina novels.

 November

 Janet Paula Lupo (January 26, 1950 – November 13, 2017) was an American model and the Playboy Playmate of the Month for November 1975.
 Her centerfold was photographed by Pompeo Posar.
 Lupo posed for an April 1984 Playboy pictorial, "Playmates Forever!
 Part Two".
 She was also a Playboy Bunny at the resort in Great Gorge, New Jersey.

 By 1981, Lupo had a license to sell real estate.
-In 1986, she had a son with her longtime partner.
+In 1986, she had a son (with Mark Settembre, a real estate developer and movie producer and philanthropist).
+She was a single mother.
 A few years later, she obtained a cosmetology license.
+She also ran an internet business marketing "Fountain of Youth" body oil.

-Lupo died in Jersey City, New Jersey, at the age of 67.
+Lupo died in Jersey City, New Jersey, after a 4-year battle with cancer, at the age of 67.